 The rival towns who also claim they were first are Buffalo and Ithaca, New York and Evanston and Plainfield, Illinois.

 So how did it come to be called an Ice Cream Sundae?
 Mostly it can be traced back to the “Blue Laws” which were in place in the 1800’s.
 Carbonated Soda water – like alcohol – was considered inappropriate for consumption on the Sabbath.
 Because Ice Cream Soda’s could not be sold on Sunday in Evanston and Plainfield Illinois particularly, the inventive soda fountain owners began selling ice cream with the syrup poured over it – sans the soda – and thus created the first ice cream sundaes in that state.
 Rather than call it a ‘Sunday’ which was considered shocking, the spelling was changed to the now instantly recognizable ‘Sundae.’

 I’m not sure who decided to pour hot chocolate over ice cream and create the hot fudge sundae, but it’s a good thing they did.
 Nothing quite says summer like a couple scoops of ice cream, hot fudge, and whipping cream with a cherry on top!

-Going to Farrell’s capped off the annual summer convention where some 7000 Rainbow Girls and their chaperones would gather each year.
+Going to Farrell’s capped off the annual summer convention where a few thousand Rainbow Girls and their chaperones would gather each year.
 On the last night of the event, literally hundreds of girls would descend upon the Farrell’s in Tukwila?
 Tacoma?
 Spokane? ( I cannot recall the exact locations any longer!) and take over the restaurant.
 Truly, the staff did not know what hit them.

 One of my favorite memories of Farrell’s (I think it was Farrell’s) was when one of our adult advisors taught us all how to balance a fork on our nose.
 That was the sort of silliness we enjoyed.
 This photo of her doing just that is probably from the last time I went to a Farrell’s.